 I am a proud member of the IMBA team - my role as Content Marketing Manager allows me to marry the skills that I've honed since pre-undergrad: design, community-based marketing strategies, photography, storytelling, and infusing heart into every communication.

-Over the last few years, I've had the ability to wear the hat of national conference speaker, chair of a national design show, feature writer for various publications, digital strategist for various clients, and occasionally dusting off my skills as a graphic designer.
+Over the last few years, I've had the ability to wear the hat of national conference speaker, chair of a national design show, feature writer for a variety of regional and national publications, digital strategist for various clients, and, occasionally dusting off my skills as a graphic designer.

-And when there’s not a camera in my hand or a message to craft for IMBA, I'm exploring the outdoors via Scamp, bike, or boot.
+And when there’s not a camera in my hand or a message to craft for IMBA, I'm likely deep in the woods out of cell service.
+I'm currently open to collaborations and commissions.

 Partial Client list:

-The Bitter Southerner, Freehub Magazine, International Mountain Bicycling Association, Arkansas Life, Climbing Magazine, The Drake, Bentonville Visitor & Convention Bureau, Arkansas Business, Point Remove Brewery, Winthrop Rockefeller Institute, TEDx Conferences, Crow/Tolm Construction Company, Great American Conference (NCAA DII,) About the River Valley Magazine, The Sells Agency, Russellville Advertising & Promotion, Clarksville Tourism, 24 Hours of Horseshoe Hell, Michael Cooper Dentistry
+The Bitter Southerner, Freehub Magazine, Arkansas Tech University, International Mountain Bicycling Association, National Park Service, Arkansas Life, Climbing Magazine, Mountain Flyer Magazine, The Drake, Bentonville Visitor & Convention Bureau, Arkansas Business, Point Remove Brewing Company, Winthrop Rockefeller Institute, TEDx, Crow/Tolm Construction, National Collegiate Athletic Association, Farm Credit of Western Arkansas, About the River Valley Magazine, The Sells Agency, Russellville Advertising & Promotion, Clarksville Tourism, 24 Hours of Horseshoe Hell, Michael Cooper Dentistry